robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         * [DE10 Nano](https://raw.githubusercontent.com/robseb/rsyocto/master/doc/symbols/DE10Nano_pinout.png)

 ## Interacting with FPGA IP
-  * The *rstools*-layer make the interaction with any FPGA IP easy
+  * The *rstools*-layer implifies interaction the interaction with any FPGA IP easy
   * Type "*FPGA* and press *TAB* inside your SSH-console to see all FPGA commands:
   `FPGA-gpiRead` `FPGA-gpoWrite` `FPGA-readBridge` `FPGA-readMSEL` `FPGA-resetFabric` `FPGA-status` `FPGA-writeBridge` `FPGA-writeConfig`
-  * The Suffix `"-h"` after any command gives you detailed information
+  * The Suffix `"-h"` after any command gives detailed information

   1. **Reading a AVALON-Bus FPGA Module**
-      * During the Boot process is a FPGA-Configuration written with a "*System ID Peripheral*"-component (*ID: 0xcafeacdc*)
+      * During the Boot process the FPGA-Configuration is written with a "*System ID Peripheral*"-component (*ID: 0xcafeacdc*)
       * The Module is connected via the Lightweight-HPS-to-FPGA interface to the HPS
       * Use following command to read the System ID:
         ```bash
         FPGA-readBridge -lw 30
         ```
       * The Suffix `"-lw"` selects the Lightweight-HPS-to-FPGA interface
-      * "*30*" is the (hex) address offset to read given by the Intel Qurtus Platform Designer
+      * "*30*" is the (hex) address offset to read given by the Intel Quartus Prime Platform Designer
       * The Suffix `"-b"` disables an detailed output
         * Often used inside a *Python-*, *C++-* or *PHP-* application
            ```bash
            FPGA-readBridge -lw 30 -b
            ```
-  2. **Turn the FPGA LEDs with a single command off**
+  2. **Turn off the FPGA LEDs with a single command**
       * The FPGA LEDs are connected via a "*PIO (Parallel IP)*"-interface to the Lightweight-HPS-to-FPGA bus
-      * Run following command to turn the LEDs off
+      * Turn the LEDs off run following command
           ```bash
            FPGA-writeBridge -lw 20 0
           ```